This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The best way to understand the skills that go into art are to make your own.
 Both Bristol and Bath combine the best of both worlds — introductory information with a hands-on component.

-In Bath: Bath’s famous blue “Aqua Glass” is colored by adding copper oxide to molten glass.
+Bath’s famous blue “Aqua Glass” is colored by adding copper oxide to molten glass.
 It results in an aquamarine color that resembles the local spa waters (also tinted by copper and other minerals).
-Visitors are inspired to watch today’s artisans at Bath Aqua Glass as they make pieces inspired by Roman vessels, but better yet, sign up for a class or workshop to try it yourself.
+Visitors are inspired to watch today’s artisans as they make pieces inspired by Roman vessels, but better yet, sign up for a class or workshop to try it yourself.

 All that sightDOING leave you hungry?
 I tend to snack more in the mid-afternoon compared to sitting down for a full meal, which is easy to do in southwest England.

 Run, don’t walk, to Pieminister.
 Yes, it’s a chain, but that just means it’ll be easier to find.
 Their pies are absolutely delicious and a contemporary twist on British traditional (just like the rest of Bristol!).
 I paired mine with a local hard cider — supposedly, there are more than 100 varieties of cider within 50 miles of Bristol, so it’ll take awhile to sample them all.

 Take in afternoon tea at The Pump Room.
 They’ve got decadent full tea services that’ll keep you stuffed for hours, but they’re pricey.
 Enjoy pomp, circumstance, and live music by sitting down for a traditional “Bath bun” and a scone…plus tea of course.
 My choice will always and forever be Earl Grey.
 (Hint: I had afternoon tea somewhere else in Bath also, but The Pump Room is far superior).

 British food has come a long way since my first trip to the country in 2007, something I’m incredibly appreciative of.
 I ate well just about everywhere during my visit, but these are la crème de la crème.